 My initial foray into breathwork led me to the incredible book “Breath,” by James Nestor.
 I learned more about the history of the Wim Hof breathing method (known throughout the ages by various names) as well as the physiological underpinnings of a host of other breathing techniques, many of which center around improving carbon dioxide (CO2) tolerance.
 I learned that the burning need to breath when we hold our breath is caused not by a lack of oxygen, but by a buildup of CO2.
 (Did you know CO2 actually cues the hemoglobin in blood as to where it should deliver oxygen?
 This is called the Bohr Effect.)

 Most importantly, I learned the vital necessity of nose-breathing.
 Seriously.
 Your mouth is not for breathing, so if you are not talking or eating, shut it.
 I immediately began exercises to expand my palate (leaving more space for my nasal cavity) and taping my mouth shut at night.
 I have shifted from a part-time nose breather to a full-time nose breather, even during exercise.
-(As of fall 2021 the most exercise I’m doing is about 30 minutes of running, but I nose-breathe no problem for this.
-There is research indicating that it is most efficient for athletes to nose breathe when training below lactate threshold, and once above lactate threshold, athletes should inhale through the nose and exhale through the mouth.)
+(There is research indicating that it is most efficient for athletes to nose breathe when training below lactate threshold, and once above lactate threshold, athletes should inhale through the nose and exhale through the mouth.)
 I even yawn through my nose.